-If the nurse determines that your child is too ill to stay in school or if your child has been injured and needs additional medical attention, parents will be contacted to pick-up the child.
-Children should be picked-up from school as quickly as possible.
-If your child is sent home with a fever and/or vomiting, he/she may not return to school for at least 24 hours.
-In the case of an extreme emergency, if we are unable to contact parents, the information on the emergency card will be used as authorization to send your child to the hospital.

-Please keep your child at home if he or she is running a fever or has a contagious disease such as a stomach virus, impetigo, chicken pox, roseola, Fifth's Disease, strep throat, conjunctivitis (pink eye), etc., until it is medically appropriate for him/her to return to school.
+If the nurse determines that your child is too ill to stay in school or if your child has been injured and needs additional medical attention, parents will be contacted to pick up your child.
+Children should be picked up from school as quickly as possible.
+If your child is sent home with a fever and/or vomiting, and/or diarrhea, he/she should not return to school for at least 24 hours of being symptom-free.
+If your child has a temperature of 100 degrees or higher, he/she must be fever-free for 24 hours without the use of fever-reducing medications such as Advil or Tylenol.
+Also, please keep your child at home if he or she has a contagious disease or condition such as a stomach virus, impetigo, chicken pox, roseola, Fifth's Disease, strep throat, conjunctivitis (pink eye), head lice, etc., until it is medically appropriate for him/her to return to school.
 Please feel free to contact the school nurse with questions regarding your child's return to school.